lkuresevic/game_of_life_in_prolog/README.md

-# game_of_life_in_prolog
+# Conway's Game of Life, written in Prolog

-Conway's Game of Life written in the logic programming language Prolog.
+Coursework for a high school class on Logic Programming.